mapprotocol/atlas/README.md

 ```

 Which will start mining blocks and transactions on a single CPU thread, crediting all
 proceedings to the account specified by `--miner.etherbase`.
-You can further tune the mining by changing the default gas limit blocks converge to (`--miner.targetgaslimit`) and the price transactions are accepted at (`--miner.gasprice`).
+You can further tune the mining by changing the default gas price transactions converge to (`--miner.gasprice`).

 ## Contribution